 Madi has a strong passion for a growth mindset and pushing yourself every time you step on the court.
 She will be your biggest fan, but she will also push you to be the best you can be.

-Laurel is a professional civil engineer, wife and mother of two, a native plant enthusiast, and assistant coach at ENVY.
+Head Coach Laurel is a professional civil engineer, wife and mother of two, a native plant enthusiast, and assistant coach at ENVY.
 While her collegiate experience has been in soccer, Laurel has been playing volleyball for 35 years, including both club and recreational leagues.
 She has been an assistant coach for her children's past soccer and volleyball teams.
 Her coaching philosophy revolves around ensuring that hard work is made fun.
 By instilling life skills including teamwork, discipline, accepting disappointment, and succeeding humbly, our youth will develop confidence that carries onto the court, field, and classroom.
 Youth coaching, just like prairie land management, takes dedication and patience, and there is joy in watching the incremental growth as our athletes bloom

-Tricia has played volleyball for 20 years, throughout elementary-Present as an all around player.
+Head Coach Tricia has played volleyball for 20 years, throughout elementary-Present as an all around player.
 Of those 20 years she has coached for 5 years.
 Tricia participates in competitive sand and indoor leagues.
 Tricia graduated from Iowa Western Community College in 2015 with an associate degree in Arts.
 Tricia is hugely impacted by helping young adults.
 She found her passion right after high school when she was teaching a preschool class.
 After graduating college, Tricia worked at the University of Nebraska Medicine as a preschool teacher for 3 years.
 She then had an opportunity to become a nanny for a few doctors.
 This is where Tricia found her passion for coaching.
 Tricia started coaching as an assistant in 2018 and then she never looked back.
 Tricia then strived to open her own business and run an in-home day care and currently still running 4 years later.

 Tricia is very driven to help coach volleyball.
 She is ready to help spread her knowledge that she has learned to make other kids be successful in the sport of volleyball.
 Tricia is a hands-on coach that loves to get in the game and play with the kids.
 She believes that when a kid sees a coach have heart and passion for the game it makes the kids have a heart and passion for the game.
 Tricia believes the game of volleyball should be fun but at the same time very educational.
 Tricia is a coach that is excited to learn new technique and coaches with an open mind.

-Michael Brown, ENVY Assistant Coach
+Assistant Coach

-Skylar has been assistant coaching volleyball for 4 years.
+Assistant Coach Skylar has been coaching volleyball for 4 years.
 She has been around the volleyball community for many years.
 Skylar is currently in college at Bellevue university working towards an education degree.
 She has worked at Boys Town for 3 years and has a diverse knowledge about mental health and helping youth through problems.